PierreMasselot/Paper--2022--Epidemiology--PM2.5_components/README.md

 # Differential mortality risks associated to PM2.5 components: a multi-country multi-city study.

-Reproducible R code and results for the publication
+R code and results attached to the publication:

 Masselot P, et al. Differential mortality risks associated to PM2.5 components: a multi-country multi-city study. *Epidemiology*.
 In press.

 ### Data and Results

-Figures and Tables (including supplemental ones) are available in the Results folder of this repository.
-Data are not available currently due to restricted data sharing agreement between the collaborators of this study.
+**Data are not available currently due to restricted data sharing agreement between the collaborators of this study.
+Therefore, the code is not fully reproducible.**

+Data are normally included in a subfolder *Data*.
+It should contain:
+- Mortality and pollution data, stored in a list of city-specific data.frames.
+Also contains a descriptive data.frame with one line for each city.
+- PM2.5 components, stored in one csv files per year of data.
+Each csv file contains one line per city.
+- City-specific characteristics, stored as a data.frame with one line per city.

 ### R code